incognitojam/IncognitoJam/README.md

     <a href="https://www.vice.com/en_us/article/n7w9pw/russian-sims-encrypted">The Secret SIMs Used By Criminals to Spoof Any Number - Motherboard by VICE - 2020/08/12</a>
   </li>
   <li>
-    <a href="https://www.bbc.co.uk/news/world-australia-53604477">Australia unveils plan to force Google and Facebook to pay for news - BBC News - 2020/07/31</a>
+    <a href="https://www.bbc.co.uk/news/world-australia-53604477">📰 Australia unveils plan to force Google and Facebook to pay for news - BBC News - 2020/07/31</a>
   </li>
 </ul>